programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 We have provided a [Google Colab notebook](https://colab.research.google.com/github/jreades/ph-word-embeddings/blob/main/Embeddings.ipynb) that allows you to run all of the code in this tutorial without needing to install anything on your own computer.
 A [Docker](https://www.docker.com/) image is also available and instructions for using it can be found [on GitHub](https://github.com/jreades/ph-word-embeddings/tree/main/docker).
 However, if you wish to run the code locally then, in addition to the core 'data science' libraries of `numpy`, `pandas`, and `seaborn`, you will need to install several more specialised libraries:

-- For the derivation of Word Embeddings you would need [`gensim`](https://radimrehurek.com/gensim/), but we have performed this step already;
+- For the derivation of Word or Document Embeddings you would need [`gensim`](https://radimrehurek.com/gensim/), but we have performed this step already;
 - For the dimensionality reduction you will need [`umap-learn`](https://umap-learn.readthedocs.io/en/latest/);
 - For the hierarchical clustering and visualisastion you will need [`scipy`](https://scipy.org/), [`scikit-learn`](https://scikit-learn.org/stable/),  [`kneed`](https://kneed.readthedocs.io/en/stable/), and [`wordcloud`](https://amueller.github.io/word_cloud/generated/wordcloud.WordCloud.html);
-- The [`tabulate`](https://github.com/astanin/python-tabulate) library is required to produces a table, but this can be skipped without impacting the rest of the tutorial.
+- The [`tabulate`](https://github.com/astanin/python-tabulate) library is required to produce a table, but the block of code that requires this can be skipped without impacting the rest of the tutorial.

-Most of these are available via Anaconda Python's `conda` utility and can be installed via, for example, `conda -c conda-forge install gensim`, but some may only have `pip` installers and will need to be installed using, for example, `pip install kneed`.

-If you are [using the standalone notebook](https://github.com/jreades/ph-word-embeddings/blob/main/Embeddings.ipynb) and wish to save the intermediate files then it will also be necessary to install `pyarrow` so that pandas can read/write parquet files.
+- The [class-TF/IDF library](https://github.com/MaartenGr/cTFIDF/) developed by [Maarten Grootendorst](https://github.com/MaartenGr/) is used to implement class-based (i.e. cluster-based) TF/IDF plots.
+There is no installer for this (that I could find) so you will need to [download it](https://raw.githubusercontent.com/MaartenGr/cTFIDF/master/ctfidf.py) and save it to the same directory as the tutorial (or using the code in the standalone notebook).
+- The `pyarrow` library is required to read/write Parquet files.
 Parquet is a highly-compressed, column-oriented file format that allows you to work very quickly with very large data sets, and it preserves more complex data structures, such as lists, in a way that CSV files cannot.

+We have provided a [`requirements.txt`](https://github.com/jreades/ph-word-embeddings/blob/main/requirements.txt) file that will install all of the libraries (except cTFIDF) needed to run the [standalone notebook](https://github.com/jreades/ph-word-embeddings/blob/main/Clustering_Word_Embeddings.ipynb).

 Once the libraries are installed, we import them as follows: